 With Manifest Destiny in the minds of Americans, the federal government had a vested interest in ensuring the safety of the pioneers traveling westward.
 It was with this in mind that the US government brokered the 1851 Treaty of Fort Laramie.

 Known as the Horse Creek Treaty by Native American nations, the treaty ended hostilities between various plains nations and allowed for safe passage of settlers through native territory.
 It also allowed the US government to build roads and outposts in their territories in return for an annuity payment in a sort of land lease agreement.

 The 1851 treaty would not last due to several issues.
-Firstly, the treaty was in English and there was a fundamental lack of understanding from native nations regarding what exactly they were agreeing to.
+Firstly, the treaty was in English and there was a fundamental lack of understanding from native nations regarding what exactly they agreed to.